 The action is for the fast eye-hand coordination player.
 What Space Invaders and Donkey Kong started off evolved into a thousand variations.
 These are the most frustrating of all games since they demand fast coordination.
 When the controller is not responsive, or if the game is not designed for all controller types, children can get extremely frustrated and angry.

 On the upside, these games teach children eye-hand coordination and will teach them (or not) both perseverance and how to deal with failure.

 You can plenty of action games on the PS4.
 If you own an old PS, it is recommended to check the PS4 and backwards compatibility with old action games.

 7. Stealth Shooter

-These are the original classic one on one combat games.
-The ninja kick ass category where the child has to learn coordinating punches and kicks using different combinations of keystrokes.
-Like action games, these are fast paced and require good eye-hand coordination as well as remembering different keystroke combinations.
+These are the original classic one-on-one combat games.
+In the ninja kick-ass category where the child has to learn coordinating punches and kicks using different combinations of keystrokes.
+Like action games, these are fast-paced and require good eye-hand coordination as well as remembering different keystroke combinations.

 9. First Person Shooters (FPS)

 The original 3D FPS was Wolfenstein, and ever since then, they have developed in technique and quality.
 The current definition is so high that you can feel truly immersed in a virtual environment.
 These games require you to find weapons, collect resources, and constantly kill whatever gets in your way.
 In some games, you will be required to learn how to jump, climb, crawl and roll all over the screen.